 For children whose fifth birthday falls between 1 April 2023 and 31 August 2023 (summer born children) who do not reach compulsory school age until September 2023, parents who do not wish them to start school in school year 2022-23 but to be admitted to the Reception Year in September 2023, should proceed as follows: They should apply at the usual time for a place in September 2022 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2023.
 NB parents would need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
 The school will consider the request carefully and if it is agreed this should be clear before the national offer day (16 April 2022), their application for the normal age group may be withdrawn before any place is offered.
-They should then reapply in the normal way (no later than 15 January 2023) for a Reception place in September 2022 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the of the summer term 2023 for a Year 1 place in September 2023.
+They should then reapply in the normal way (no later than 15 January 2023) for a Reception place in September 2023.
+If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2022 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the of the summer term 2023 for a Year 1 place in September 2023.
 Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2022-23 Reception Year group.